 Hartford – The Connecticut Department of Public Health (DPH) urges parents to take steps to reduce children’s possible exposure to lead.
-To underscore the need for lead poisoning awareness, DPH is highlighting National Lead Poisoning Week, October 25 – 31.
-This year's theme, "What's On Your Walls?" emphasizes the major source of lead exposure among U.S. children is lead-based paint and lead-contaminated dust found in their homes.
+To emphasize the need for lead poisoning awareness, DPH is highlighting National Lead Poisoning Week, October 24 – 30.
+This year's theme, "Lead-Free Kids for a Healthy Future" underscores the importance of testing your home, testing your child, and learning how to prevent lead poisoning’s serious health effects.

-“There are many ways parents can reduce a child’s exposure to lead,” stated DPH Commissioner J. Robert Galvin, MD, MPH, MBA.
+“There are many ways parents can reduce a child’s exposure to lead,” stated DPH Commissioner Dr. J. Robert Galvin.
 “First and foremost, hazards in a child’s environment must be identified and controlled or removed safely.
 Lead poisoning is frequently unrecognized because it often occurs with no obvious symptoms.
 A blood lead test is the only way to know whether a person is lead poisoned.”

 Lead poisoning can strike any child, regardless of nationality, race, geographic location or economic status, and it is also completely preventable.
 No amount of lead exposure is good for a body.
 Even low lead doses are a concern for children, since continuing exposure can add up to a significant dose over time.
 The impairment that lead poisoning exposure may cause is irreversible.